wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-13-cheaper-ai-is-not-greener-ai.md

   thumb: cheaper-ai-is-not-greener-ai_400x150.avif
 ---

-In this article I have a look at the cost of queries for GPT-4 and similar models.
+In this article I have a look at the cost of running queries for GPT-4 and similar models.
 The main conclusions are:

 * The energy efficiency gains for queries to large language models (LLM) are not leading to lower emissions.
 * On the contrary, the lower prices are likely to lead to increased use and therefore higher emissions.
 * The cost of a query is mainly made up of the fixed cost (capex) of the data centre infrastructure and GPU servers.
 The electricity consumption contribution is a small proportion.
-* Therefore, to maximise profit, it is the GPU utilisation that is optimised, to support as many users as possible on the available hardware.
+* Therefore, to maximise profit, it is the GPU server utilisation that is optimised, to support as many users as possible on the available hardware.
 * But higher utilisation means higher energy consumption and therefore higher emissions.
 Projected growth makes this even worse.

 ## The urgent need to reduce emissions